Pylons/pyramid/docs/narr/views.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Most web applications need to accept form submissions from web
 browsers and various other clients.
-In :mod:`pyramid`, form
+In :app:`Pyramid`, form
 submission handling logic is always part of a :term:`view`.
 For a
 general overview of how to handle form submission data using the
 :term:`WebOb` API, see :ref:`webob_chapter` and `"Query and POST
 variables" within the WebOb documentation
 <http://pythonpaste.org/webob/reference.html#query-post-variables>`_.
-:mod:`pyramid` defers to WebOb for its request and response
+:app:`Pyramid` defers to WebOb for its request and response
 implementations, and handling form submission data is a property of
 the request implementation.
 Understanding WebOb's request API is the
 key to understanding how to process form submission data.

 There are some defaults that you need to be aware of when trying to handle form
-submission data in a :mod:`pyramid` view.
+submission data in a :app:`Pyramid` view.
 Because having high-order
 (non-ASCII) characters in data contained within form submissions is exceedingly
 common, and because the UTF-8 encoding is the most common encoding used on the
 web for non-ASCII character data, and because working and storing Unicode
-values is much saner than working with and storing bytestrings, :mod:`pyramid`
+values is much saner than working with and storing bytestrings, :app:`Pyramid`
 configures the :term:`WebOb` request machinery to attempt to decode form
 submission values into Unicode from the UTF-8 character set implicitly.
 This
 implicit decoding happens when view code obtains form field values via the